Pandaqi/Pandaqi-Studio/pandaqi-studio/content/swiftsmash-saga/tap/racesmack/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Racesmack"
-headerTitle: "Tap the acceleration or the brakes at the right times to complete a perilous race first."
+blurb: "Tap the acceleration or the brakes at the right times to complete a perilous race first."
 weightProject: 30

-color: "red"

 downloadLink: "https://drive.google.com/drive/folders/18qcDMjQ1jyoyo1HCt9PxzSPRLdyYylY4"